 a.
 Self-Audits.
 The Contractor shall periodically conduct audits, assessments, testing of the system of controls, and testing of Information Security and privacy procedures, including penetration testing, intrusion detection, and firewall configuration reviews.
-These periodic audits will be conducted by staff certified to perform the specific audit in question at Contractor's sole cost and expense through either(i) an internal independent audit function, (ii) a nationally recognized, external, independent auditor, or(iii) another independent auditor approved by the County.
+These periodic audits will be conducted by staff certified to perform the specific audit in question at Contractor's sole cost and expense through either (i) an internal independent audit function, (ii) a nationally recognized, external, independent auditor, or (iii) another independent auditor approved by the County.

 The Contractor shall have a process for correcting control deficiencies that have been identified in the periodic audit, including follow up documentation providing evidence of such corrections.
 The Contractor shall provide the audit results and any corrective action documentation to the County promptly upon its completion at the County's request.
-With respect to any other report, certification, or audit or test results prepared or received by the Contractor that contains any County Information, the Contractor shall promptly provide the County with copies of the same upon the County's reasonable request, including identification of any failure or exception in the Contractor to mitigate such failure or exception.
+With respect to any other report, certification, or audit or test results prepared or received by the Contractor that contains any County Information, the Contractor shall promptly provide the County with copies of the same upon the County's reasonable request, including identification of any failure or exception in the Contractor's Information systems, products, and services, and the corresponding steps taken by the Contractor to mitigate such failure or exception.
 Any reports and related materials provided to the County pursuant to this Section shall be provided at no additional charge to the County.